-Nominalization - ion turns a verb into a noun
+• Nominalization - ion turns a verb into a noun

 Weak: The assembly was a celebration for honor graduates.
 Better: The assembly celebrated honor graduates.

-• Edit Check: Cemetery words, Be verbs, -ing verbs, -ion verbs, Adverbs, Quote Styles

-Weak: Fuller saw that the window blinds for Bolo's house were open and suddenly tried to peek inside to check on him.

-Better: Fuller peeked through the open blinds to check on Bolo.

-- Suggested Writers: 300 Word stories by Brady Dennis good one "When the Sky Falls" or NSPA stories of the year or ILPC story winners - Words to omit from all copy:

-has, have, had, our, we, us, you, also, awesome, cool, rad, awful, but, good, great, guy, kid, like, mad, nice, pretty, scared, so, then schedule/key matchups, rivals, storylines, style of play
+- Edit Check: Cemetery words, Be verbs, -ing verbs, -ion verbs, Adverbs, Quote StylesWeak: Fuller saw that the window blinds for Bolo's house were open and suddenly tried to peek inside to check on him.
+Better: Fuller peeked through the open blinds to check on Bolo. - Suggested Writers: 300 Word stories by Brady Dennis good one "When the Sky Falls" or NSPA stories of the year or ILPC story winners - Words to omit from all copy: has, have, had, our, we, us, you, also, awesome, cool, rad, awful, but, good, great, guy, kid, like, mad, nice, pretty, scared, so, then

+Artificial Intelligence

+- All writing using Al is strictly prohibited.
+This includes, drafting, and final versions.
+Copy may only be written by the student. - Passing AI content